Mathématique: Chapter 86

 He projected the image of Morgan Le Fay, her hair swept up, her track jacket of white glow, the gray of her eyes, the silver of her shoelaces. //Could you sense her presence?//

-The city cut into his mind with knife-sharp longing, and it was impossible to tell if it was reacting to the image of Morgan or to his question.
-The book pages turned to images of her: grey eyes full of fire; her silhouette on a windswept pier, her white dress blown back, its crystal dragging over a silver quay; surrounded by light, by transparent represenations of aperiodic crystal—
+The city cut into his mind with knife-sharp longing.
+It was impossible to tell if it was reacting to the image of Morgan or to his question.
+The book pages turned to images of her: grey eyes reflecting the flash of lightning over water; her silhouette on a windswept pier, her white dress blown back, its crystal dragging over a silver quay; surrounded by light, by transparent representations of aperiodic crystal—

-A quiet knock sounded on the door that led to the colonel’s room, and the city gently slid him back into the gates of his perception.
+A quiet knock sounded on the door that led to the colonel’s room.
+The city gently slid him back into the gates of his perception.

 He staggered on the flat, warm floor.